Alex Carpenter: Personal life

-Carpenter is the oldest daughter of former NHL player Bobby Carpenter, who played 18 seasons with five different teams and won three stanley cups with the New Jersey Devils, one as a player and two as a coach.
-Her younger brother Robert, nicknamed "Bobo", also played college hockey for the Eagles.
+Carpenter is an out member of the LGBTQ community.
+She is married to Steph Klein, an assistant equipment manager with the Toronto Marlies.
+Carpenter is the eldest daughter of former NHL player Bobby Carpenter, who played 18 seasons with five different teams and won the Stanley Cup three times with the New Jersey Devils, one as a player and two as a coach.
+Her younger brother Robert, nicknamed "Bobo", played college hockey for Boston University.

 A lifelong baseball and softball player, Carpenter was the first girl to play in the Morristown, New Jersey Little League in 25 years (performing as a pitcher, catcher, and shortstop) and was the first girl to play as a 10-year-old.
 She played softball in high school, earning all-league honors in all four years and serving as team captain as a senior.